 It's no surprise that hearing positive things about a product or service from someone you know has a significant impact.
-But the gamechanger is discovering how to tap into your network to harvest all that positive feedback to get more referrals – and then using this to grow your business.
+But the gamechanger is discovering how to tap into your network to harvest all that positive feedback to get more client referrals – and then using this to grow your business.
 It's time to step your referral strategy up a gear.

 Never underestimate the power of referrals when generating new business and finding and retaining loyal clients.
 The stats are enough to stop anyone in their tracks.
 According to Nielsen, 83% of consumers trust recommendations from friends and family.
 It's also estimated that businesses using referrals as part of their regular marketing see conversion rates up to 70% higher.